tml3nr/RuneOS-1/README.md

 ```
 - Create image - USB drive mode
 	- With **Disks**: select drive > select partition > cogs button > Create Partition Image
+	- One for micro SD card and one for USB drive